Big Horn Cattle Drive, Wyoming, USAGo Back

 JULY CATTLE DRIVE

-June 30 – arrive into Sheridan; July 1 – 8am pick-up and transfer to Cow Camp; July 6 – return to civilisation; July 7 – return to airport or onward travel.
+June 30 – arrive into Sheridan (accommodation at own expense); July 1 – 8am pick-up and transfer to Cow Camp; July 6 – return to civilisation; July 7 – return to airport or onward travel.
 Ride price: $3040 US per person

 *TWO globetrotters booked on this departure!